Universe Championships: History

-These were the most influential champions, who not only took part, but encouraged others in America and Europe to support the Universe.
-Their inspiration still encourages many young bodybuilders today.

 While the contest was initially only for amateur male bodybuilders, a professional class was added in 1952.
 The NABBA UK Constitution traditionally defines an amateur as someone who has "never entered and accepted prize money in an advertised professional event."
 Today NABBA International, the worldwide governing body, offers Pro Cards to the four male height class winners at the Universe Championships and the NABBA World Championships.
 Between 2011 and 2013 there was no professional Mr. Universe class held as interest had diminished.
 In 2013 however, following a seven-year absence from competition, Lee Priest returned and won the overall title as an amateur.
 Following his victory, the NABBA International Council determined that in 2014 the NABBA Professional Division would be reestablished with the inaugural professional contest being the 2014 NABBA World Championships in Belfast, Northern Ireland.
 In 2014, Dave Titterton won the Professional Mr Universe title in Southport, England.

 Women's bodybuilding classes were included from 1968 as Ms Physique and then divided in 1986 into Ms Physique and Ms Figure.
 The Ms Physique class was discontinued from 2010 at the Universe Championships, however Miss Trained, Athletic, and Toned Figures are now offered.

 In 1985, a Junior Mr Universe class was included for men under 21 years.
 The class was discontinued between 1990 and 1999 but returned in 2000.

 In 1991, a Masters Over 40 class was introduced.
 The inaugural winner was Graeme Lancefield from Australia, narrowly beating NABBA legend John Citrone for the title.
 A Masters Over 50 class was introduced in 2002 with Mr Universe veteran Ian Lawrence from Scotland capturing the new award.

 The NABBA Universe Championships is conducted under the auspices of NABBA UK and its chairman Jim Charles.

 A separate competition called IFBB Mr. Universe was organized by the IFBB however, its name was changed to the World Amateur Bodybuilding Championships in 1976.